Toyota Raum

 The Toyota Raum is 5-seater mini MPV that first appeared in May 1997.
 The second generation was released in May 2003.
 It was sold only in Japan at Toyota Netz retail sales channels.

 The vehicle's name is German for chamber, berth, room, space, expanse, scope, area, or sphere and attempts to emphasize the vast amount of space it contains relative to its size.
 This is because the front doors on both the driver and passenger sides open conventionally, but the rear doors slide open rearward and attach to the top and bottom of the door openings and interlock to the front doors.
 The Raum uses a similar door approach also used on the first-generation Mitsubishi RVR/Space Runner.

-There is no doorjamb between the front and rear doors that the doors attach to on the passenger side, and the passenger front seat folds flat upon itself and then can be folded forward while still being attached to the floor at the front bottom of the seat.
+There is no doorjamb between the front and rear doors that the doors attach to on the passenger side, and the passenger front seat folds flat upon itself (seat type could be chosen based on the variant) and then can be folded forward while still being attached to the floor at the front bottom of the seat.
 The rear seats can be folded flat with a 60:40 split or can also be folded forward individually for a rear flat cargo floor.

 The automatic transmission gear selector is dashboard mounted, thereby freeing up the flat floor space between the front seats, allowing movement to the back seat from inside the vehicle.

-First generation (XZ10; 1997–2003)
+First Generation (XZ10; 1997–2003)

 The development for the first generation Raum was led by Toyota chief engineer Tetsuya Tada.
-The Raum was equipped with EBD brakes on top level G and E packages, with a later addition to the C package.
+The model had 5 variants or grades; base, C, E, G, and S. The Raum was equipped with EBD brakes on top level G and E packages, with a later addition to the C package.
 A minor facelift was released in August 1999.

+It had a distinctive tall and boxy design, providing ample interior space while maintaining a small footprint suitable for city driving.
+Its unique styling included large windows, a high roofline, and a rear-mounted spare tire, giving it a practical and modern appearance.
+In addition, it was equipped with fuel-efficient inline-four cylinder engines, offering decent performance for urban driving conditions.
+While not very powerful, these engines are well suited to the purpose of the car for city travel and occasional highway driving.